 To configure your system and install your operating system, insert the Server Assistant CD, and turn on or reboot the system.
-The Dell OpenManage Server
+The Dell OpenManage Server Assistant main screen appears.

 The Server Assistant CD uses a standard Web browser interface.
 You can navigate the CD by using the mouse to click various icons and text links.